 He also represents clients in white-collar regulatory matters as well as targets and witnesses involved in government investigations.

-Seth currently serves as the Secretary of the Litigation Committee of the New York City Bar Association.
+Seth currently serves as the Chair of the Litigation Committee of the New York City Bar Association.

 Commercial and Civil